tteran/NationalParkRegistration/README.md

-# National Park Campsite Reservation
+# National Park Campsite Reservation Capstone
 Module 2 capstone at Tech Elevator

 ## What the user can do